Using the AWS-CLI to set instance

 Run 2

-Use script
+Use script to log

 1 | KKs-MacBook-Air:~ kk$ Script -ar timestamps |